 Our clients' stories

-To help and inspire others impacted by road trauma, TAC clients have shared their experiences of dealing with the impacts of road trauma.
+To help and inspire others, TAC clients have shared their experiences of dealing with the impacts of road trauma.

 They describe their successes, their challenges and the practices that have helped them most during their recovery journey.

 So I was hit in 1999.
 I got off the train at Elsternwick Station and I got hit by a car as I was crossing the road.
 So I broke my tibia and fibula, fractured my right orbital, bruised the frontal part of my brain, onto the right side of my brain.